giantswarm/rfc/capi-configuration/3_upgrades.md

 This change will trigger the actual upgrade by letting a newer set of components manage the cluster.
 However, when introducing the [new structure for releases](0_capi-releases), this process will be different.
 The release will no longer be tied to the components.
 Instead, each release version will relate to a set of configmaps, defining the defaults and basic structure for the cluster resources.
 So, triggering an upgrade in the future will mean to request the change of certain values within the CR itself.
-This is a breaking change. (changing the release version label alone will no longer trigger an upgrade)
+This is a breaking change since changing the release version label alone will no longer trigger an upgrade.
+The reason for this is that we want to move towards a gitops-centered management of the cluster lifecycle.
+Changes to the Cluster resources should ideally not be triggered inside kubernetes, but inside the source repository.

 ## Upgrade Mechanism